© Crown copyright 2020

 - a person who boards a service in a vehicle and remains in that vehicle whilst using the service, and the vehicle is not itself used for the provision of a public transport service

-- an employee of the operator of the relevant public transport service who is acting in the course of their employment
+- an employee of the operator of the transport hub or the relevant public transport service who is acting in the course of their employment

-- any other person providing services under arrangements made with the operator of the relevant public transport service who is acting in the provision of those services
+- any other person providing services under arrangements made with the operator of the relevant transport hub or public transport service who is acting in the provision of those services

-- a constable or police community support office acting in the course of their duty
+- a constable or police community support officer acting in the course of their duty

 - an emergency responder (other than a constable) acting in their capacity as an emergency responder

-- a relevant official (an inspector or surveyor of ships, a pilot of a ship, a civil aviation inspector or a border force officer) acting in the course of their employment or their duties
+- a relevant official (an inspector or surveyor of ships, a person appointed by or an officer of the Health and Safety Executive, a local authority officer, a pilot of a ship, a civil aviation inspector or a border force officer) acting in the course of their employment or their duties

-The requirement to wear a face covering on public transport, ferries, hovercraft, aircraft or cable cars also does not apply where a person has a good reason not to.
-This includes
+The requirement to wear a face covering in substantially enclosed public areas of transport hubs or on public transport, ferries, hovercraft, aircraft or cable cars also does not apply where a person has a good reason not to.
+This includes:

 - where they cannot put on, wear, or remove a face covering: